cugos/cugos.github.com/meetings/_posts/2018-02-21-cugos_monthly.md

 - **[Ariel](https://github.com/akadouri)** Will update CUGOS on the [UW Geography Hackathon](https://maphacks.github.io/) and talk a little (and seek advice) about the project he's been working on that involes combining a bunch of datasets to create a financial inclusion map/dashboard of Nigeria.

+- **[Ryan](https://github.com/foundatron)** Will bring a bunch of electronic stuff that he's giving away to make room for a new baby.
+Everything you need to start your next hack project: network routers, network switches, sensors, gps devices, raspberry pi, an old laptop, and cables of all types.

 ## UW Event Wifi

 ```